A new mini-industry has made its… whey …to shelves and cupboards nationwide and that deserves a discussion.

 So if you skip dairy, just know that you’ll come up short on dietary calcium.
 It’s just the breaks.
 Don’t sweat it, but supplement instead with one of our food-sourced calcium products.

 It’s not all about calcium.
 Vitamin A. B vitamins.
 Vitamin D (which is normally Vitamin D2).
-Vitamin E. All isolated ingredients you’re more likely to find in the mediocre middle-level supplements than you would naturally occurring in a premium, nutritious food.
+Vitamin E. All isolated ingredients you’re more likely to find in the mediocre middle-level supplements than you would naturally find occurring in a premium, nutritious food.

-Part of the reason this happens is the same reason they use flavor and guar gum: consistency.
+Part of the reason this happens is the same reason they use flavorings and guar gum: consistency.
 Foods will vary from batch to batch and it’s difficult to keep to target nutrient goals.
 By using synthetic vitamins, we can make claims on the label that wouldn’t be scalable for the mass-produced mayhem that’s going on.

 To summarize, almost all dairy alternatives aren’t what they say they are.
 They are hyper-processed and chemically modified to give the perception of an equal substitute, so much so that synthetic vitamins are used to try to convince us we are getting something nutritious.
 We are being lied to.